EVORA-project/evora-ontology/models/docs/usageRestrictions.md

 name: usageRestrictions
-description: Specifies any limitations or conditions on the use of the biological material, including restrictions on research, commercial use, or distribution, considering any potential concerns about the related genetic material
+description: Specifies any limitations or conditions on the use of the biological material, including restrictions on research, commercial use, or distribution, considering any potential concerns about the related genetic material.
 title: usage restrictions
 from_schema: https://w3id.org/evorao/
 rank: 1000